FZJ-IEK3-VSA/LoadProfileGenerator/joss/paper.md

 # Novelty of this publication

 The LPG has been in development since 2010, has been available free of charge the entire time at http://www.loadprofilegenerator.de, but it has been open sourced only in February 2020 under the MIT-License.
-This is the first publication describing the LPG as an open-source tool.
+This is the first publication describing the LPG as an open-source tool, now available at https://github.com/FZJ-IEK3-VSA/LoadProfileGenerator.
 Contributions and merge requests are greatly appreciated.

 # Acknowledgements